Andrew Barth Feldman

 Andrew Barth Feldman (born May 7, 2002) is an American actor and singer.
 He began his acting career in musical theater by participating in local productions as a child.
-After winning the award for Best Actor at the National High School Musical Theater Awards, he joined the cast of Dear Evan Hansen on Broadway in the title role.
-During his run in the show, he had his own Broadway.com vlog and he has his own YouTube channel under his name.
-He began his own theatre company, Zneefrock Productions, to raise money for autism awareness.
-He can be heard playing himself in As the Curtain Rises, an original Broadway soap opera podcast from the Broadway Podcast Network.
+Feldman won a Jimmy Award for his high school's production of the musical Catch Me If You Can in 2018.
+In 2019, he played the title role in the musical Dear Evan Hansen on Broadway.

+Feldman played a guest role in the television musical series High School Musical: The Musical: The Series in 2021 and expanded to films in 2023 with a supporting role in A Tourist's Guide to Love and a leading role in No Hard Feelings.
+He voiced both Dopey and the narrator in Snow White (2025).
+In 2025, he starred in Maybe Happy Ending on Broadway.

 Early life and education

-Feldman was born in Manhasset, New York.
-He became a fan of musical theater at a very young age after watching a production of Beauty and the Beast at age three.
-Feldman was raised with an older sister and closely with his cousins, whom he calls his brothers.
-They grew up near his mother's childhood hometown.
+Feldman was born in 2002 in Manhasset, New York, to David Feldman and Barbara Barth.
+He was raised with an older sister and he and his family are Jewish.
+Feldman became a fan of musical theater at a very young age after watching a production of Beauty and the Beast at age three.
 He went on to star in various local and school productions, including Annie, Grease, and Rent.
 He started a YouTube channel in high school to do projects for school.

-He also founded his own musical theater company in middle school, Zneefrock Productions, as part of his Bar Mitzvah project to raise money for autism research.
-He and a friend wrote and directed a Star Wars parody musical for the company, which would later be put on at 54 Below with professional actors.
-He attended Lawrence Woodmere Academy, where his mother worked as an administrator before passing away in August 2019.
-After taking time off of high school to star in Dear Evan Hansen, Feldman initially decided to attend Harvard University in the Fall of 2020, but he deferred his enrollment a year to 2021 because of the COVID-19 pandemic.
+He also founded his own musical theater company in middle school, Zneefrock Productions, as part of his bar mitzvah project to raise money for autism research.
+He and his friend Adrian Dickson wrote and directed a Star Wars parody musical for the company, which would later be staged at 54 Below with professional actors.
+He attended Lawrence Woodmere Academy, where his mother worked as an administrator before her death in August 2019.

+After taking time off of high school to star in Dear Evan Hansen, Feldman initially decided to attend Harvard University in the fall of 2020, but he deferred his enrollment a year to 2021 because of the COVID-19 pandemic.
+In 2022, he took a semester off from Harvard when he booked the co-lead role in the film No Hard Feelings opposite Jennifer Lawrence.